pwizla/tinysteps-todolist/README.md

 ## What you WON'T get

 **Consider this as alpha — or even pre-alpha — stuff!**
 As I said, it's a work in progress.
-So far, the UI just allows you to add new tasks, lets you mark them as done, and "uncheck" them.
+So far, the UI just allows you to add new and re-order tasks, and check/uncheck them.
 It just moves things up and down in the DOM.

 **BEWARE!
 Nothing is saved!** If you reload the page, you'll lose everything.
 Storing items in a database or JSON file is planned, but not implemented yet.